A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 With Freeze It, you can prevent new purchases, balance transfers or cash advances on your credit card.
 This is helpful if your card is lost or stolen.

 The first time you pay late, you won’t be assessed late-fee charges.
-(On subsequent late payments, you may be assessed fees up to $37.)
+This is a great perk while you’re getting used to paying your card bill on time.
+On subsequent late payments, you may be assessed fees up to $37.

 No foreign transaction fees.